 Continue past the Jessie on Gold Run Road toward the ghost town of Preston.
 On the way, you’ll pass the Extension Mill, a smaller version of the Jessie.
 Unique to this site is the Portland Filter, a cylindrical piece of equipment that used centrifugal force to extract the gold from the slurry of water, crushed ore and cyanide.

 All that remains of Preston today are a few log cabins and fallen buildings, but it is still easy to imagine the bustling town that existed here almost 150 years ago.
 In the 1870’s Preston was booming with 150 residents, a post office, and enough women around to support a dress shop and millinery.

 Return via the Gold Run Road for a 3-mile round-trip hike.
-A guided historic hike to the Jessie Mill and Preston is available with the Breckenridge Heritage Alliance.
+A guided historic hike to the Jessie Mill and Preston is available with Breckenridge History.